 ABOUT SILAS MIAMI

-Silas Miami is a Cape-Town-based Kenyan performing artist, photographer and filmmaker.
+Silas Miami is an Amsterdam-based Kenyan performing artist, photographer and filmmaker.

 His evolution from music video production (many of them his own) into more linear narratives over the past 5 years has prepared and allowed him to tell more compelling and personal stories through motion picture.
 He is motivated by the frailty of the human condition, the troubling commodification of humanity and the translation of social constructs into art.